-In 2023, this process identified 25 sustainability topics, which were reviewed and analyzed through internal meetings and relevant stakeholder departments to determine material topics.
-Moving forward, the company will continue to adhere to these principles, maintain communication with stakeholders, and annually review material topics to ensure the sustainability report accurately reflects the impact and scope of significant issues on stakeholders and the company.
+In 2024, through this process, 30 sustainability issues were compiled.
+These were reviewed, analyzed, and validated through internal meetings and departmental reviews with relevant stakeholder counterparts, leading to the identification of material topics.
+Looking ahead, OBI Pharma will continue to adhere to this principle, maintain ongoing communication with stakeholders, and review material topics annually to ensure that the sustainability report accurately reflects the impact and scope of material issues on both stakeholders and the Company.

 Analysis of Material Topics